 Ethnic Studies Minor

-The Ethnic Studies Minor is a great complement to any major because all fields of work benefit from awareness about race, ethnicity and related issues.
+The ethnic studies minor is a great complement to any major because all fields of work benefit from awareness about race, ethnicity and related issues.

-The minor enhances employment opportunities in professional areas such as:
+This minor enhances employment opportunities in professional areas such as:

 - Business (human resources, advertising, marketing)